 While collecting data through emails offers convenience for both firms and clients, it brings several GDPR implications.

-Personal data must be 'processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures.'
+Personal data must be “processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures.”

-For cyber security, this means protecting online assets – from websites to email communications – against breaches and cyberattacks.
+For cyber security, this means protecting online assets - from websites to email communications - against breaches and cyber attacks.

-Why Does Email Need To Be Protected?
+Why Does Email Need to Be Protected?

-Email, unfortunately, was never designed to be secure.
+Email was never designed to be secure.
 Initially developed as a simple file-sharing tool among MIT students, email lacks the built-in security necessary to protect sensitive data from interception or breaches.

 Financial services are 300 times more likely to be targeted by cybercriminals due to the vast amounts of sensitive customer data they handle.
 62% of financial services organisations predict a rise in email threats in the future.